bluegrass-dev/blog/_posts/2020-09-22-aws-service-catalog-introduction.md

 As part of the wait-staff, good luck not eventually becoming an auctioneer rattling things off quickly if you had to verbally share what meals were available to each table of customers.

 As the customer, imagine being hungry waiting for a long list!
-Uh, yeah, I'll go ahead an order desert with my appetizer...
+Uh, yeah, I'll go ahead and order desert with my appetizer...

 > The reliever: using a menu with predefined options.

-Finding the bards-tale-method a bit on the inefficient side, the restaurant uses a menu with sections/numbers/names for the custom to order from.
+Finding the bards-tale-method a bit on the inefficient side, the restaurant uses a menu with sections/numbers/names for the customer to order from.

 The wait-staff is now able to seat more customers and not incur so much upfront-investment with a table, and the customer can peruse a menu in search of exactly what they're looking for!